lordmathis/llamactl/docs/user-guide/api-reference.md

 - `on_demand_start`: Start instance when receiving requests
 - `idle_timeout`: Idle timeout in minutes
 - `environment`: Environment variables as key-value pairs
+- `nodes`: Array with single node name to deploy the instance to (for remote deployments)

 See [Managing Instances](managing-instances.md) for complete configuration options.